jacquelineCelia/ISIWorkSpace/README.md

 ==========================================================
 cd moses

-Change train.sh, binarize.sh dev.sh and test.sh such that it points to your moses binaries.
+Change $ROOT and $MOSESROOT in train.sh, binarize.sh dev.sh and test.sh.
+Change $ROOT in moses.standard.ini.

 ./train.sh lattice_a2_mh lattice.a2.mh.train 1 9 ; ./binarize.sh lattice_a2_mh ; ./dev.sh lattice_a2_mh a2.base ; ./test.sh lattice_a2_mh a2.base;